Baltic Marine Environment

 HELCOM Response Working Group

 The maritime traffic in the Baltic Sea is intense and has grown remarkably during the recent years, with trends predicting an even further increase in the future.
-There are about 2000 sizeable ships at sea at any given time.
+On average, there are around 1500 IMO-registered ships operating in the Baltic Sea every day.
 According to AIS data, vessels are entering or leaving the Baltic Sea via the Skav over 50,000 times per year.
 Additionally, the 98-kilometre long Kiel Canal connecting the Baltic and North Seas is also heavily trafficked.

-The Response Working Group (Response WG) works to:
+HELCOM Response Working Group (WG Response) works to:

 • ensure swift national and international response to maritime pollution incidents